Top 12 Slack Alternatives You Need To Know About

 Slingshot is an all-in-one digital workspace that includes strong allowing teams to organize projects, content, tasks, and chats, as well as use data-driven integrated features.

 Slingshot is built to bring seamless chat and communication to your team, just like Slack is – but this tool goes a few significant steps beyond that.
 Besides being a chat app with all the options for tagging, creating 1-1 or group discussions, Slingshot provides workspaces for every project and strong analytics features, as well as organizes all tasks in lists and sections.
 You can choose between different types of views and assign tasks and subtasks to different users, set priorities, due dates, and blockers.
-You can also pin what’s important for you individually from everywhere in Slingshot to your My Stuff section, for quick access.
+You can also pin what’s important for you individually from everywhere in Slingshot to your My Overview section, for quick access.

 In Slingshot, teams, projects, and even departments are separated in workspaces.
 It’s also the only online hub your team needs for bringing all their needed content together – from any cloud storage like Google Drive, OneDrive, Sharepoint, Box, DropBox (see the whole list here), it allows for a drag-and-drop, upload, and pinning every relevant link.
 Besides that, the app has a full business intelligence engine where you can connect to your data sources and create beautiful dashboards, which then teammates can use for analysis and data-driven decision making.
 The data analytics features within the app help with creating the right insights needed to change a course of action or simply learn the facts behind a campaign’s success or failure.
 Chat functionalities are also there, both 1:1 and group and teams have a conversation in the context of the team or project they have entered.
 Different workspaces can also be shared with outside collaborators with limited access in Slingshot.

 Pricing: Free for smaller teams and starts at $8 per user in its paid version, bringing more features and unlimited options.
-Slingshot is currently in public preview for all users, with all features available for free.

 Available on: iOS, Android, Windows, Web